-PIDE is mainly funded by the Government of Pakistan and partly through earnings from its endowment and the studies carried out for various international organisations.
-In 1979, USAID provided an endowment grant of Rupees 20 million.
-The United Bank Limited, Industrial Development Bank of Pakistan, Pak-Kuwait Investment Company Limited, Pak-Libya Holding Company Limited, and Investment Corporation of Pakistan have provided an additional 15 million rupees.
+PIDE is mainly funded by the Government of Pakistan, and partly through earnings from its endowment and the studies carried out for various international organisations.
+The Institute has always enjoyed generous patronage and support.
+H.R.H.
+The Aga Khan III had provided the seed money for the Institute's founding in the late 1950s.
+The Ford Foundation has also been contributing funds.
+In 1979, USAID provided a substantial endowment grant.
+The United Bank Limited, Industrial Development Bank of Pakistan, Pak-Kuwait Investment Company Limited, Pak-Libya Holding Company Limited, and Investment Corporation of Pakistan have provided additional financial resources.
 PIDE regards this as an earnest of the contribution being made by Pakistani development institutions and banks towards ensuring both academic excellence and independence.
-The income from the endowment has been used to build up the library and other research facilities.